 Once you have a formal unpaid time off policy, it’s important to communicate it clearly to employees.
 You could send an email or newsletter, or use an employee communication app, like Connecteam.

 You can publicly announce the UTO policy to everyone at once on the company newsfeed, and employees can respond with comments, questions, likes, and emojis.
 Companies that are instituting UTO policies for the first time may consider holding a question-and-answer session for employees, too, if you can get your entire team together in person.
 In addition, your UTO policy should be down in your company’s employee handbook so that employees can refer back to it at any time.

 Creating a system for UTO requests

 There are a few different systems your company can use to manage employees’ UTO requests and track their total unpaid time off.

-The easiest solution is to use Human Resources Management System (HRMS) software.
-Most HRMS platforms have tracking tools specifically for UTO that make it easy to segregate UTO, PTO, and medical leave.
-HRMS platforms also make it simple to see how much unpaid time off your employees have taken over the course of a year.
+The easiest solution is to use a Human Resources Management System (HRMS) or an employee management app.
+This type of software have tracking tools specifically for UTO that make it easy to segregate UTO, PTO, and medical leave.
+They also make it simple to see how much unpaid time off your employees have taken over the course of a year.

 Smaller companies may find that an informal system of unpaid time off requests and approvals works for them.
 In this case, employees may simply ask their manager for unpaid time off and it can be approved verbally.
 It’s still a good idea for managers to monitor how much unpaid time off each employee takes so that they can track trends in UTO usage or quantify the impact of UTO on productivity if needed.